Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 \subsection{Quantum-classical hybrid framework for biological electron transfer}

-Building upon the validated accuracy of our VQE-PDFT method, we developed a comprehensive framework to enable quantum-classical hybrid calculations on biological systems.
-This framework addresses two key challenges: implementing a multiscale quantum mechanics/molecular mechanics (QM/MM) architecture for complex biological environments, and designing hardware-efficient quantum circuits optimized for NISQ constraints in electron transfer calculations.
+Building upon the validated accuracy of our VQE-PDFT method, we developed a comprehensive framework to apply quantum-classical hybrid calculations to a representative biological system, focusing on the electron transfer process in ErCRY4.
+Because in Marcus Theory, the reorganization energy and driving force are constructed from differences of closely related single-point energies, therefore the previously observed partial cancellation of method-dependent shifts in energy differences now provides a direct motivation for the following transfer rate calculations.

+Overall, this framework addresses two key challenges: adapting a multiscale QM/MM architecture, based on standard electrostatic embedding and link-atom techniques, for complex biological environments; and designing hardware-efficient quantum circuits optimized for NISQ constraints in electron transfer calculations.

+Regarding the multiscale coupling, the QM/MM machinery itself follows well-established practice.
+In our workflow, the quantum circuit is used specifically as a CASCI solver for the multiconfigurational QM region, replacing the classical CASSCF step within an otherwise MC-PDFT/QM/MM treatment.
+Because the present ErCRY4 proof-of-concept employs deliberately compact active spaces that also classically tractable, we do not claim a demonstrated quantum speed-up for this application.
+Rather, the motivation is that, as qubit numbers and gate fidelities improve, a quantum CASCI solver could help alleviate the main bottleneck of classical multiconfigurational solvers, and thereby enable larger active spaces in the QM region within the same multiscale framework.
+This long-term perspective is consistent with quantum resource-estimate studies of other strongly correlated bioinorganic centers, such as the nitrogenase FeMo cofactor, where Fe--S clusters pose challenges for conventional multiconfigurational treatments and have been proposed as natural targets for future quantum simulations.\cite{reiher2017, li2019}